How to Become a Sports Psychologist: Career Guide, Salary & Degrees 2025

 A sports psychology degree at the master's level will include subjects like:

-• Psychology of injury rehabilitation
+- Psychology of injury rehabilitation

-• Psychosocial processes in sports and physical activity
+- Psychosocial processes in sports and physical activity

-• Sport sociology
+- Sport sociology

-• Psychology of exercise and health
+- Psychology of exercise and health

-A master’s-level sports psychology degree is where you’ll really start to plumb the depths of the latest knowledge in the field, engaging in research projects with your professors along the way.
-Then you’ll learn how to design and evaluate your own studies.
-Practicum and internship opportunities at this level and beyond are longer and more intensive.
-You’ll get legit hands-on experience in real sports facilities and working with college or professional teams.
+A master's-level sports psychology degree is where you'll really start to plumb the depths of the latest knowledge in the field, engaging in research projects with your professors along the way.
+Then you'll learn how to design and evaluate your own studies.
+Practicum and internship opportunities at this level and beyond are more prolonged and more intensive.
+You'll get legit hands-on experience in real sports facilities and working with college or professional teams.

 Doctoral Degree in Sports Psychology

 A doctoral degree program in sports psychology is what you need to be aiming for if you plan to practice serious clinical sports psychology at a professional level.
-Every state requires a doctoral degree in order to license clinical psychologists.
+Every state requires a doctoral degree to license clinical psychologists.
 Beyond that, the four to seven years you will spend in a doctoral program is the only place to get the depth of education you really need to succeed in a competitive field like sports psychology.

 Technically, your sports psychology degree will actually be a PsyD or a PhD in psychology, with a concentration in sports or sports and performance psychology.
+A PsyD in Sports Psychology is considered to be more practice-oriented, while a PhD in Sports Psychology is usually more academic and research-oriented.

 You will receive the same core education as other doctoral psychology students, including coursework in advanced assessment, psychotherapy techniques, group practice, and the cognitive and affective bases of behavior.